secretflow/mplang/mplang_mlir/python/README.md

-# Mplang Python Bindings
+# Mpir Python Bindings

-Python bindings for the Mplang MLIR dialect, enabling Python-based construction and manipulation of Mplang IR.
+Python bindings for the Mpir MLIR dialect, enabling Python-based construction and manipulation of Mpir IR.

 ## Building